-Sakura season is right around the corner and we want to make sure you don’t miss a single petal with our new 2020 Tokyo Cherry Blossom Forecast map!
-With the latest cherry blossom times just in, you can start planning your travels and day trips for a pink-filled spring adventure.
+Sakura season is right around the corner and we want to make sure you don’t miss a single petal, which is why we are presenting you with the latest 2022 Tokyo Cherry Blossom forecast!
+With the latest cherry blossom dates just in, you can start planning for a pink-filled spring adventure.

-Tokyo and its surrounding prefectures should be all blossomed-up by late March in 2020 (with the exception of Nagano which is blooming into early April).
-Created carefully using local flower-watchers, meteorological magic and small amounts of witch-craft, the forecast is reliable, but dates can change with temperature and weather fluctuations, so keep an eye out as we’ll be updating regularly!
+Tokyo and its surrounding prefectures should be all blossomed-up by late March in 2022 (with the exception of Nagano which is blooming into early April).
+The forecast is reliable, but dates can change with temperature and weather fluctuations, so keep an eye out as we’ll be updating regularly.

 Cherry blossom dates for Tokyo and surrounding prefectures

 |Kumagaya (Saitama)||March 24th||March 31st|